lastlegume/lastlegume.github.io/scioly/scioly-tools.md

     }
 </style>

-# All of the tools I've made for Science Olympiad
+# All of the tools and resources I've made for Science Olympiad

 ### [Tournament Scoring Spreadsheet](/blog/scoring_spreadsheet)